Blockstream/satellite/doc/sdr.md

 First, enable our repository for binary packages.
 On Ubuntu/Debian, run:

 ```
-add-apt-repository ppa:blockstream/satellite
+apt-add-repository ppa:blockstream/satellite
 apt-get update
 ```

-> If command `add-apt-repository` is not available in your system, install
+> If command `apt-add-repository` is not available in your system, install
 > package `software-properties-common`.

 On Fedora, run: